 Anna is a collaborative leader and skilled facilitator, with extensive experience of coaching and mentoring.
 She regularly speaks at public events in the UK and globally, has taught fintech at Massachusetts Institute of Technology and the University of Oxford, and has been published in academic journals, book chapters and a range of online and print media.
 She holds an MSc in Global Ethics and a Chartered Institute of Marketing Professional Diploma.
 She has been a judge for the Guardian Sustainable Business Awards and Young Banker of the Year, and in 2017 she was recognised as one of the leading Women in Social Enterprise and on the Women in Fintech Powerlist.
 More recently, she has been nominated one of 30 Ones to Watch in 2018 by Brummel Magazine.

 Prior to joining The Lab, Anna was Ethics and External Affairs Manager at Ecology Building Society, where she led the Society’s communications, public affairs and impact measurement.
 She was instrumental in the development of new regulation to enable building societies to issue a new type of shares to their members, and represented the Society on the Global Alliance for Banking on Values Communications and Impact Metrics expert groups.
 Anna has previously worked in international development, campaigning, academic research, social enterprise, and community development.

-Marloes is Innovation Programme Manager at the Finance Innovation Lab.
-Having joined in May 2016, Marloes runs our flagship programme, Lab Fellowship, and leads the Lab’s research on financial innovation.
+Marloes is Head of Programmes at the Finance Innovation Lab, where she runs Lab Fellowship and leads research on financial innovation.

 Marloes has a wealth of experience working in social change, including co-founding the campaign Move Your Money UK and working at Oxfam on global campaigns and policy.
 At Oxfam, she was a Divisional Project Manager and supported the development and evaluation of major high profile campaigns, including work on Oxfam’s climate change policy and campaigning.